USDA-SCINet/scinet-site/sn_collections/_workshops/2023-9-28-Geospatial-Workshop-4.md

     cp /project/geospatialworkshop/session_4-gpu_computing/gpu_computing_python.ipynb .
     ```

-    **If you DID NOT participate in Session 2, please also follow these steps:**
+    **If you DID NOT participate in Session 2 or 3, please also follow these steps:**

-    Create a symbolic link to your temporary workshop folder from your home directory (replace *firstname.lastname* with your actual SCINet username).
+    Create a symbolic link to your temporary workshop folder from your home directory.
 You will then have a shortcut called `my_geoworkshop` in your home directory that points to your workshop folder.
 This shortcut will allow you to access your workshop files from JupyterLab:

     ```bash
     ln -s /90daydata/shared/$USER ~/my_geoworkshop